revathskumar/blog.revathskumar.com/_drafts/redux-testing-a-simple-component.md

 }
 ~~~

-For testing purpose, I will be adding a new dispatch type called "RESET".
+For testing purpose, I will be adding a new dispatch type called "RESET" which will reset the state to zero.

 ~~~ diff
 // reducer